 - Percent of Earned Funds = (Number of days between semester start date and effective college withdrawal date)/(Number of days between semester start date and semester end date)

 - Percent of Unearned Funds = 100% - Percent of earned federal Funds

 - Amount of Unearned Funds = Percent of unearned funds * amount federal funds originally scheduled to receive

 For example, suppose a student originally receives $1,000 in federal aid funds for a semester that lasts 100 days.
 If this student officially or unofficially withdraws with an effective date on day 30 of the semester, he or she would earn 30% of federal aid funds, leaving 70% unearned.
 In this example, SUNY Plattsburgh would be legally obligated to return $700 back to the federal government (70% * $1,000).
 The student would be responsible for any college account balance that was created from this return.

 A student is considered to have earned 100% of federal aid funds if the effective withdrawal date occurs on or after 60% of the semester length.
 College breaks that last five or more days are excluded in the calculation of the semester length.
 Also note that SUNY Plattsburgh will return 100% of federal funds if a student never actively participated in a semester.

-The requirements for Title IV aid funds when you withdraw are separate from SUNY Plattsburgh's refund schedules for tuition and fees.
+The requirements for Title IV and DOD TA aid funds when you withdraw are separate from SUNY Plattsburgh's refund schedules for tuition and fees.
 Therefore, you may still owe funds to the SUNY Plattsburgh to cover unpaid institutional charges.
 SUNY Plattsburgh may also charge you for any Title IV aid that the college was required to return.
 Visit Withdrawal from College Policy for the college's policy and procedures for both personal and medical/mental health reasons.

 For more information about Financial Aid at SUNY Plattsburgh, please contact: